Alexdiaz711/NFL-Combine-Drills-Project/README.md

 As you can see, there is a financial incentive for a player to perform well at the NFL Combine, increasing their draft stock to hopefully be selected in the 1st round.
 There is also a financial incentive for teams to make sure they use their 1st round draft picks on the players they value the most.

 As the old football saying goes, "you can't coach speed."
-This refers to the idea that while most other skills and attributes can be greatly improved after entering the NFL, elite speed is something a player has or doesn't, and we know by the time they're out of college.
+This refers to the idea that while most other skills and attributes can be greatly improved after entering the NFL, elite speed is something a player has or doesn't.
 Sure, poor running mechanics can be improved, but this is typically done in college, or in preparation for the NFL Combine.

 I believe that NFL coaches, scouts and executives value top-end speed more than any other physical attribute measured in the six main NFL Combine drills.
-Therefor, my research hypothesis for this investigation is that top-performers in the 40-yard dash are selected in the 1st round of the NFL Draft at a higher frequency than top-performers in any of the other 5 drills.
+Therefore, my research hypothesis for this investigation is that top-performers in the 40-yard dash are selected in the 1st round of the NFL Draft at a higher frequency than top-performers in any of the other 5 drills.

 ## The Data